This guide details to steps to install ET using a zip file.

 Before configuring an application pool for Enterprise Tester to use, you should give some thought to the application pools identity.

-By default in IIS7/7.5 application pools are configured with the identity "ApplicationPoolIdentity" by default, but can also default to "Local System", "Local Service" or "Network Service".
-This is not recommended for a production system.
+By default in IIS6 application pools are configured with the identity "Network Service" or "Local System", under IIS7/7.5 they are created with "ApplicationPoolIdentity" by default, but can also default to "Local System", "Local Service" or "Network Service".

 (Optional) - If you are using a 64bit operating system, and plan on using Enterprise Architect integration with .EAP files, you will need to change the option "Enable 32-Bit Applications" to true.
 Note: This will not be possible if you are using the Oracle 64bit ODP.Net drivers.

-At this point you may find it useful to configure the timeout/recycling settings for the application pool, a common complaint from customers is that the timeouts are too short by default in IIS, so changing these to longer values is advisable.
+At this point you may find it useful to consult the timeout's mini-guide (which can be downloaded from the catch website) and configure the timeout/recycling settings for the application pool, a common complaint from customers is that the timeouts are too short by default in IIS, so changing these to longer values is advisable.